RelateMN Team

 Minnetonka Office

 Jenny offers office-based, individual therapy for children and adolescents as well as parenting work for their caregivers.
-Jenny identifies as white, straight and female.
-She utilizes play therapy, mindfulness, and cognitive-behavioral techniques to help children and adolescents access their potential to problem solve, build relationships, and focus on their strengths.
+Jenny utilizes play therapy, mindfulness, and cognitive-behavioral techniques to help children and adolescents access their potential to problem-solve, build relationships, and focus on their strengths.
 Through these modalities, Jenny’s approach to therapy is relational, client-centered, and strengths-based.
 Jenny believes that children and adolescents grow and develop their identities through relationships.
 In session, she works to model mutual empathy and appropriate relationships for them to apply to their own lives.
-Outside of work, Jenny enjoys doing puzzles, being outside, spending time with family, and playing with her cat.
+Outside of work, Jenny enjoys doing puzzles, being outside, spending time with family, and playing with her cats.

 Therapeutic Modalities: Play Therapy, Sand Tray Therapy, cognitive-behavioral, relational therapy, client-centered, mindfulness